scaffold-eth/eth-ui/packages/docusaurus/docs/api/classes/EthersAppContext.EthersModalConnector.md

 Once the user selects a provider
 - this will activate the provider and attach the appropriate event listeners.
 - get the account and signer
-- gets the ethers compatable provider
+- gets the ethers compatible provider

 ##### ⚠️ Errors
 - [UserClosedModalError](EthersAppContext.UserClosedModalError.md)